 For some reason, it is cooking itself and putting on all of the garnishes on itself.
 Then it jumps into a bun.
 Oh yeah, it has a child’s voice!
 AHHH!
 Freaking why?!

 I’m sorry, I prefer that my food don’t talk to me.
 I’m sure this commercial has made someone a vegetarian or vegan, just saying is all.

 Finally, something awesome…

-Okay, I got admit, I actually liked this one.
-Fucking catchy as hell.
-And they are right, some doctors let us down.
-However, Dr Pepper has never let us down.
-And Dr. Pepper is the doctor of tasty treats.
+Okay, I have to admit, I actually liked this one.
+It is catchy as hell.
+They are right, Dr. Pepper is the doctor of tasty treats.